-I currently work part-time as a research assistant on the Doctors within Borders project at Lancaster University, a networking project that explores the healthcare experiences of mobile populations, such as refugees and migrants.
+From 2019 to 2021, I also worked part-time as a research assistant on the Doctors within Borders project at Lancaster University, a networking project that explored the healthcare experiences of mobile populations, such as refugees and migrants.

 From 2014 to 2019, I was a Senior Research Associate in the DEMAND Centre, based within the department of Sociology at Lancaster University.
 My main project investigated the changing roles of digital devices and services in everyday life and the implications for patterns of energy demand and energy policy.
 I also helped draw together and communicate some of the most important insights generated by the Centre.